Shopping Cart

 Before trying to swaddle to combat the 4-month sleep regression, consider if it may be time to stop using a swaddle - which you can learn about in our guide to what age to stop swaddling.
 If so, you can learn how to transition out of swaddle in our blog.

 Otherwise, if your baby is in the clear, consider using the Zen One™ swaddle.
-It’s gently weighted on the chest and sides to provide extra soothing comfort, plus the breathable mesh sleeves are removable.
+It’s gently weighted on the chest to provide extra soothing comfort, plus the breathable mesh sleeves are removable.
 So once baby does start showing signs of rolling over, they can still wear the Zen One with their arms free.

 If swaddling is no longer safe, the Zen Sack™ can give similar comfort during the sleep regression thanks to the gently weighted Cuddle Pad™ on the chest.
 Learn more about the benefits of swaddling in our blog post.
 You can also discover other swaddling techniques or gain tips on choosing between a sleep sack vs swaddle